simeononsecurity/simeononsecurity.ch/content/articles/email-etiquette_-ensuring-smooth-and-secure-email-operations/index.en.md

 ### Respecting Others' Time

 Respecting others' time is a crucial aspect of email etiquette.
-By being mindful of how we use email, we can ensure that we are not wasting others' valuable time.
+By being mindful of how we use email, we can ensure that we aren't wasting others' valuable time.
 Here are some tips to help you respect others' time when sending emails:

 * Keep emails concise and to the point.
 Avoid unnecessary details or lengthy explanations.
 * Use clear and descriptive subject lines to help recipients quickly understand the purpose of the email.